 Another study done on 100 patients with mild-to-moderate aortic stenosis (or narrowing of the aortic valve) further reinforces this finding.

 Those who took vitamin C supplements had a reduction of adhesion molecules.
-This helps reduce potential inflammatory damage to heart valves .
+It helps reduce potential inflammatory damage to heart valves .

 2. Can lower high blood pressure

-Having high blood pressure increases an individual’s risk to have cardiovascular disease.
+Having high blood pressure increases an individual’s risk of having cardiovascular disease.

 Studies have shown that vitamin C consumption can help lower blood pressure.

-They did this study in a crossover design were both groups each tool either placebo or 500mg or Vitamin C per day for a period of three months with a one-week interval .
+They did this study in a crossover design were both groups each took either placebo or 500mg of Vitamin C per day for three months with a one-week interval .